Isle of Skye Scotland #11807 Purchase

 creativity |ˌkrē-āˈtivitē| noun The use of the imagination or original ideas, especially in the production of an artistic work.

-Tip #1: Use Online Photo Sharing Sites With Caution While sites like 500px Flickr and Google+ can at times be a wonderful source of inspiration to get your creative juices flowing, be warned they can also be an addictive trap that can stifle your creativity.
-Online photo sharing sites host a wide variety of talent, from photographers just beginning and those interested only in technical aspects, to advanced professionals and artists trying to push the boundaries of the art.
+Tip #1: Use Online Photo Sharing Sites.
+Sites like 500px Instagram can at times be a wonderful source of inspiration to get your creative juices flowing.
+Be warned though, they can also be an addictive trap that can stifle your creativity.
+Online photo sharing sites host a wide variety of talent.
+From photographers just beginning, to advanced professionals.

-I mostly like to browse through some of these sites in researching locations I may be visiting sometime in the future.
+I mostly like to browse through some of these sites to research locations I may be visiting sometime in the future.
 It helps give me an idea of the photographic potential of an area.
-Unfortunately though I found that I rarely came away from these sites creatively inspired, there just isn’t much originality here.
+Unfortunately though I found that I rarely came away from these sites creatively inspired.
+There just isn’t much originality here.

-Spend even a short amount of time browsing through posted photos on these sites and you’ll begin to see a follow the leader mentality, both in locations visited and the trend of the day style of processing used in the final image.
-One of the worst aspects of these sites, in my opinion, is that some have devolved into competitive venues where it is more important to accumulate Likes and Faves than it is to post creative content.
+Spend even a short amount of time browsing through posted photos on these sites and you’ll begin to see a follow the leader mentality.
+Both in locations visited, and the trend of the day style of processing.
+One of the worst aspects of these sites, in my opinion, is that some have devolved into competitive venues.
+A forum where it is more important to accumulate Likes and Faves than it is to post creative content.

-So yes online photo sharing sites can be a good source of inspiration for your creative self but make sure it is only one of many tools in your kit, and don’t get sidetracked into a race to keep up with the next guy.
+So yes, online photo sharing sites can be a good source of inspiration for your creative self.
+Just make sure it is only one of many tools in your kit.
+Don’t get sidetracked into a race to keep up with the next guy!